GEICO Mechanical Breakdown Insurance Review

 Also, the dealership warranty is going to cost much more upfront money.
 They are usually looking for a lump sum of cash to get the warranty in place.

-With Geico MBI, you are going to spread the cost for this valuable coverage over your policy term, just like how your regular insurance premium is paid.
+With GEICO MBI, you are going to spread the cost for this valuable coverage over your policy term, just like how your regular insurance rate is paid.

 Tip: The same goes for loan/lease GAP insurance on a new vehicle.
 You are much better off purchasing this coverage from your auto insurer than financing it with your car.

-It will be much cheaper, and you won’t have to pay it for the life of your loan, which is not necessary unless you paid WAY TOO MUCH for your car.
+It will be much cheaper to have your own insurance with add-ons like MBI, and you won’t have to pay it for the life of your loan, which is not necessary unless you paid way too much for your car.

-Also, with Geico MBI, you won’t be stuck taking your car to the dealership for repairs.
+Also, with GEICO MBI coverage, you won’t be stuck taking your car to the dealership for repairs.
 You are free to visit a mechanic of your choice, which is how it works for any covered auto insurance claim.

 Bells and whistles, such as accident forgiveness and new car replacement, can be great “bonus” additions to an insurance policy, but should certainly not be the deciding factor on which company you ultimately purchase coverage from.